Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Error.rst

 The ``error_codes.h`` interface defines a common error model for the **csalt** library.
 Every public data structure in csalt exposes a field of type ``ErrorCode`` and every public function that can fail sets this error field on the output object it modifies.
+However, any function that allocates a data structure or destroys a data structure will rely on `errno` for error handling.
+In addition, data structures passed to a function with a `const` reference will not have error fields set on the output object.
+In addition at the beginning of each function where an error code can be set on an object it is reset to `NO_ERROR` to ensure that any attached error codes are local to the
+function.
 This allows callers to:

 1. Invoke an operation on a csalt object.